csm10495/csmlog/README.md

 ## Customized Child Loggers
 `setup()` has an optional parameter: `modifyChildLoggersFunc`.
-If it is given, it must be a function that would take in each created child logger and return a child logger.
+If it is given, it must be a function that would take in as a single arg, each created child logger.
 This can be used to add additional things like handlers to each child logger.
+(Note that the child logger is modified in place).

 ## Installation
 ```